ozana-buljan/Foodness/README.md

 ### Responsiveness and Accessibility
 In **Stage One**, we took a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.

-I tried my best to follow best practices of A11Y -
+I tried my best to follow best practices of A11Y, implementing ARIA and semantic HTML.
+Audit shows at 92%.

-I redesigend a the page a bit - giving it a new UI.
+I also redesigend a the page a bit - giving it a new UI.
 Here are the mockups:

 ![Foodness UI](https://github.com/ozana-buljan/Foodness/blob/master/img/Foodness-design--final.jpg)